Bank of Nature is a design initiative

 and cultivate human and non-human dignity

 We’re building a safer alternative path around the traditional barriers that, so far, stymie climate security and solutions to other planet-scale challenges, like the loss of human agency.
-We call that endgame sustainability.
+Our Bank of Nature path leads to endgame sustainability.

 Bank of Nature is more than a metaphor to change the world.
 We’re a proxy for nature that works independently of government and industry to focus on one strategy: “We win only if nature wins more”.